pmrt/concurrent-map/README.md

 As expected, the performance seems generally better for cases where reads and writes are used concurrently like MultiGetSetDifferent and MultiGetSetBlock while the performance is generally the same for map.Sync because it is using the same implementation and is slower for MultiGetSame, where there are multiple concurrent reads.

 So, in conclusion, use this version if you need frequent updates and/or you create many new disjoint keys or if your number of reads/writes is similar.
-If the proportion of readers to writers is way higher in the read side you're probably better off sticking with sync.Map, especially if you have many threads.
+If the proportion of readers to writers is way higher in the read side you're probably better off sticking with sync.Map, especially if you have device has many threads.